Transforming an environmental hazard into a sustainable resource

-Because ELTs are non-biodegradable, the problem doesn’t diminish over time – they are a persistent environmental hazard.
-Site remediation can minimize the damage, but at considerable expense.
-The most cost effective option is preemptive clean up and recycling.
+ELTs are non-biodegradable, meaning it will not diminish over time—waste tire is a persistent environmental hazard.
+Site remediation can minimize the damage, but at a considerable expense.
+The most cost-effective option is preemptive clean up and recycling.

-Environmental concerns aside, failure to recycle ELTs is a missed opportunity for a useful secondary raw material.
-Ground rubber has unique properties that make it better than traditional materials in certain applications.
+Failure to recycle ELTs is a missed opportunity to produce useful secondary raw material.
+In certain applications, ground rubber has unique properties that are superior to traditional materials:

 - Shock absorption